 Spinning Side Kick

-Master Martin Ace achieved his 5th degree black belt in taekwondo on 13th December 2005.
-This was under Master K. Lye, 6th degree black belt and founder of The EWEST Taekwondo Association.
+Master Martin Ace received his 7th degree black belt in taekwondo from Cobra Martial Arts Association which can be verified on the National Black Belt Register.
+Previously he graded to 5th degree black belt on 13th December 2005 under Master K. Lye, 6th degree black belt and founder of The EWEST Taekwondo Association.

 I began training in 1982 and initially started with Seibukan karate with my friend Mil.
 I was interested in learning how to defend myself and throw a few flashy kicks.
 The idea of ever actually sticking it out to gain a black belt never entered my mind.
 After all, black belts are only for the few gifted people out there, or so I thought.
 Mil and I trained hard together and both took our first martial arts grading on 1st July 1983 under Vernon Bell, the man credited with bringing karate into England.
 Mil and I were both really pleased as that grading was marked in points, and we both came out with the highest mark in the club that day.